rbreeze/portfolio/src/markdown/research/CSCI640.md

 ## Results and Analysis

+Click [here](./CSCI640-data.pdf) for a PDF with all results and charts.

 In every case, my testing confirmed my hypothesis that Dockerizing the programs would negatively impact their performance.
 However, the margin with which this occured varied greatly.

 The Pi calculation showed a small (about 6-7%) performance hit on Docker compared to native in Go, and a much larger (as much as 72%) performance hit in C++.
 For both languages, however, the performance difference stayed relatively constant (of the same order of magnitude) as the calculation size increased.
 I posit that this is explained by the existence of a constant overhead for each operation in Docker.